Woodcraft Folk: Peace movement

 Woodcraft Folk are members of the Stop the War Coalition and affiliated to the National Peace Council, the Campaign Against Arms Trade (CAAT) and work closely with many local CND branches.

 Outdoor/environmental movements

 Affiliations are held with the Ramblers Association (RA), and Woodcraft Folk have a close relationship with Youth Hostels Association (YHA) attending the AGM and other statutory meetings.
 Woodcraft Folk is affiliated to the Council for Environmental Education (CEE) and The Central Council of Physical Recreation (UK) (CCPR).

 The Forest School Camps (FSC) organisation, which organises democratically run camps for children and young people, has very similar objectives to Woodcraft Folk with shared historical links which continue today.

+Trade Unions

+Woodcraft Folk became the first community affiliate of the General Federation of Trade Unions (GFTU) in February 2026, after a rule change agreed at the GFTU's General Council Meeting in 2025 now allowing national community organisations to apply for affiliation.
+Both organisations hoped it would increase membership and understanding of trade unions among young people.

+Residential Centres and Campsites

+The Woodcraft Folk operates six residential centres and campsites around England: